Brunomatarucco/Brunomatarucco/README.md

 - 🌱 I’m currently focusing my studies on Data Science tools/libraries for Python about data manipulation, data visualization, statistics and Machine Learning.
 I am also in learning SQL, ETL and AWS.

-- 📫 You can contact me on my LinkedIn: linkedin.com/in/brunomatarucco/
+- 📫 You can contact me on my LinkedIn: [Bruno Matarucco](linkedin.com/in/brunomatarucco/)